Some of my Favorite Posts of 2025

 Satellite Dish during Out There Disney Hunchback of Notre Dame

-First Disney makes Notre Dame much taller than it actually is.
-It’s a flaw but it not something to rage over.
-It’s just kind of laughable large.
 Another flaw that can be over looked is the all the exterior sculptures on the Cathedral are shown as plain, natural-colored stone.
 At the time the story is set, they were polychromatic – painted in colors.
-Again it can be overlooked because Notre Dame current look is so iconic that it would have looked strange to audience to have colors associated with the exterior.
-I can also overlook the square in front of Notre Dame also that wouldn’t have been there in 1400 but you can forgive.
+Again it can be overlooked because Notre Dame’s current look is so iconic that it would have looked strange to audience to have colors associated with the exterior.
+I can also overlook the square in front of Notre Dame also that wouldn’t have been there in 1400 but you can forgive it since it’s what the audience knows.

 The aspects of the depiction that I have a hard time overlooking is the how the sanctuary is depicted.
 In the scheme of Hunchback cartoons and movies it’s very accurate, there are some terrible representations of Notre Dame but the way it’s set up in the film is problematic.
-The Sanctuary is show once in the film during “God Help the Outcast
+The Sanctuary is show once in the film during “God Help the Outcast”

 Quasimodo watching to Esmeralda during God Help the Outcast Disney Hunchback of Notre Dame picture image